eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 You can double-click on any element to visualize the related portions of generated text.

-You can right-click on any element and choose *Open Declaration* to navigate to any atomic element used during the generation, be it a model element or an Acceleo element (template, query).
+You can right-click on any element and select *Open Declaration* to navigate to any atomic element used during the generation, be it a model element or an Acceleo element (template, query).